filoxo/j18n/README.md

 # j18n

 j18n is short for *json transformation*.
 This is a small util for flattening or nesting json keys.
-For example, Ancestry's Rosetta requires flat keys for i18n files, while it is much easier to organize them as nested keys for developers.
+For example, some translation tools require flat keys for i18n files, while it is much easier to organize them as nested keys for developers.

 It'll transform a structures like